Table of Contents

 I do hate to waste water but sometimes, only a long shower can make me feel better.

 Shower meditation has also become quite famous.
-As you stand under the shower, you can visualize the water washing away all your stress and anxiety.
+As you stand under the shower, you can visualise the water washing away all your stress and anxiety.
 Feel every individual muscle relaxing.
 Massage the soap in a long, lingering fashion, and you’ll feel a shift in your energy.

-13. The wonders of Napping
+13. The wonders of napping

 A 20-minute nap in the midst of a stressful day can really help!